-The best way to ensure the ribs don’t dry out when baking, is to cover the baking dish with aluminum foil.
-This will keep the moisture from evaporating.
+Step six: To ensure the ribs don't dry out when baking, cover the baking dish with aluminum foil.
+Bake at 350 degrees for 50 minutes.
+Cut into strips.

 Storing and making ahead

-These taste even better the next day as leftovers.
+These seitan ribs taste even better the next day as leftovers.